Njabulo-Mbuli/build_a_burger/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can find the project at the following address: burger.njabulombuli.co.za
+You can find the project at the following address: http://burger.njabulombuli.co.za

 ## Available Scripts